01Get a College Degree in Art History

 In regards to ethics issues in appraising artworks, auctioneer Douglas Bilodeau says "the only true determinant of fair market value is a well advertised public auction."

 Jim Halperin of Heritage Auctions says, "A good auction house is a labor-intensive, knowledge-based, low-margin, high-overhead, very cyclical business.
 Retain lawyers, accountants, and marketing consultants; learn a specialty cold; and be prepared to work very, very hard, with eyes firmly fixed on the long-term horizon: In this business, reputation is everything."

 How to Become an Art Auctioneer

 To work as an art auctioneer, you will need to become both a specialist in fine art and a savvy business-person.
 As an art connoisseur, it is mandatory to have a passion in art as this is something that cannot be faked.
-In other words, you must love handling aesthetic objects like ceramics and paintings and be able to valuate them in the art marketplace.
+In other words, you must love handling aesthetic objects like ceramics and paintings and be able to evaluate them in the art marketplace.

-There are several ways to become an auctioneer: 1. it's your family's business; 2. attend auction school; and 3. apprenticeship.
+There are several ways to become an auctioneer: 1.
+It's your family's business; 2.
+Attend auction school; and 3. apprenticeship.